liangzhangleon/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 #### 4. Identify lane-line pixels and fit their positions with a polynomials.

 I identified the lane-line pixels by using the basic implemention of the sliding search windows.
 Then I fit the lane positions with second order polynomials.
+After the first frame, I used the lane positions from previous frame to search the lane lines.
 Here is an example of my result:

 ![Fit lines](./output_images/example_fit_lines.jpg)